 Placental mammals can further be distinguished based on the young.
 Marsupials are mammals where the offspring still completes development while being breastfed.
 They are usually housed in an external pouch.
 This includes kangaroos and opossums.
 Eutherians are mammals with the more complex placenta and bear fully-developed live young.

-Humans are categorized as belonging to the group known as primates.
+Humans are categorized as belonging to the order of mammals known as primates.
 The primates are composed of three main groups: The first includes the lorises, bushbabies, and lemurs; the next is formed by tarsiers; and the last, the anthropoids, include monkeys and apes.
 The group composed of different species of humans is collectively called the hominins.

 What is a “Species”?